kenwer/detectorist/README.md

 - [Dev] Migrate from PEP 621-style dependencies to PEP 695 dependency-groups.

 #### Added
+- When processing multiple images, write a log file to the output directory providing information about the detections.
 - [Dev] Added ruff for linting.

 #### Fixed